RL-OptS

 In order to reproduce the results of the paper, you can access the configuration dictionaries in the folder ‘configurations/benchmark_models/’.
 For example:

-= 'configurations/benchmark_models/'
+config_path = 'configurations/benchmark_models/'

-config_path = 'powerlaw'
+model = 'powerlaw'

-model = 3
+lc = 3

-lc = 0
+run = 0

-run = np.load(config_path+'config_'+str(model)+'_lc_'+str(float(lc))+'_run_'+str(run)+'.npy', allow_pickle=True).item() config_paper
+config_paper = np.load(config_path+'config_'+str(model)+'_lc_'+str(float(lc))+'_run_'+str(run)+'.npy', allow_pickle=True).item()

-number.
+Note that you need to provide a run number.
 The reason for this is that, in some cases, we run the optimization several times for the same models.
 For example, for the bi-exponential distribution, we run it twice, first with \(d_2 = 10^5\) (run_0) and then with \(d_2 = 100\) (run_1).
 For the Lévy distribution, there is only run_0.

 The mean efficiency achieved by the best model, together with the model parameters, can be retrieved from the resulting dataframe (see above).
-In addition, if you want the list with the efficiency of each walk, you can obtain it with get_opt
+In addition, if you want the list with the efficiency of each walk, you can obtain it with get_opt (provided a results path was input in the configuration dictionary):

 from rl_opts.utils import get_opt

-= get_opt(config_lv['results_path'], results_lv_df) efficiency, parameters
+efficiency, parameters = get_opt(config_lv['results_path'], results_lv_df)

 Note that this method inputs the panda dataframe with the obtained results.
 As additional output, it provides the parameters of the model that achieved the highest efficiency.
 For the Lévy distribution, the exponent \(\beta\) is given.
 For the bi-exponential, it outputs a list of the form \([d_1, d_2, \omega_1]\).

-outputs the mean efficiency retrieved from the given dataframe), so if you want to obtain the efficiency list, change it and add a path of your choice.
+As default value, the saved config dictionaries have the results path set to None (in which case get_opt outputs the mean efficiency retrieved from the given dataframe), so if you want to obtain the efficiency list, change it and add a path of your choice.